SCENE 01 / PRE-PRODUCTION

 Storyboarding

-The production team should create frame-by-frame visual plans which determine camera locations and actor positions and special effects needs before spending production funds at Korean filming sites.
+Our team builds frame-by-frame visual plans that set camera angles, actor positions, and special effects needs.
+We lock these down before you spend a won at Korean filming sites.

 Concept Development